Where should I go with a concern?

 - The hotline is a confidential 24-hour hotline for Medical Center patients, providers or staff to report billing concerns or related problems to the Office for Billing Compliance.

-- Office of HIPAA Compliance
+- Privacy Office

 - Research Compliance and Training